-During the 2009-2010 academic year, The Citadel employed a full-time internal auditor who reports to the Office of the President.
+During the 2010-2011 academic year, The Citadel employed an internal auditor who reports to the Office of the President.
+This position is shared with the Medical University of South Carolina.
 There are annual audits of financial records by State approved external auditors.
 Every individual at The Citadel is evaluated each year.
 These processes provide for an opportunity for each individual to meet with his/her evaluator, and this step provides the opportunity for concerns and issues to surface.
 The expectations of the College are that all such audits and reviews will provide no negative findings.
-The strategic planning process for the College begins with a SWOT assessment, the results of which are reviewed periodically (see Category 2).
+The strategic planning process for the College begins with a SWOT assessment (our latest one completed in 2010), the results of which are reviewed periodically (see Category 2).
 The institution also participates in the Chronicle of Higher Education's Great Colleges to Work For Program, which administers a social climate survey every other year.